The course explains the functioning of the main instruments of public law and EU law in a comparative perspective.

 It provides information on the different legal traditions of the world, on their influence on constitutional structures, as well as on the regulation of economic activities through the lens of the comparative methodology.

 The course provides students with skills such as understanding, assessing and processing the regulatory framework in which they will operate in their professional trajectory.
 The comparative analysis of phenomena helps understand global trends and design better solutions for specific (legal) problems.

-ERASMUS students are invited to contact professor Palermo (email@example.com) at the beginning of the course in order to discuss teaching methods and assessment tests.
+ERASMUS students are invited to to contact professor Nicolini (firstname.lastname@example.org) at the beginning of the course in order to set teaching methods and assessment tests.